-Bahram Ravani is the CITRIS Director at UC Davis.
-He is a Professor of Mechanical Engineering at the University of California, Davis and a Co-Director of the Advanced Highway Maintenance and Construction Technology Research Center, a collaborative research center between the California Department of Transportation and the University.
+Bahram Ravani is the Warren and Leta Giedt Endowed Professor and Chair of the Department of Mechanical and Aerospace Engineering at the University of California, Davis.
+He also serves as co-director of the Advanced Highway Maintenance and Construction Technology Research Center, a collaboration between the California Department of Transportation and UC Davis.

-He has been a faculty member at UC Davis since 1987.
-He was the Interim Chair of Electrical and Computer Engineering Department from 2005-2008 and the Chair of the Mechanical and Aeronautical Engineering Department from 1996 to 2001.
-His current areas of research include Robotics and Mechatronics, Mechanical Design and Manufacturing including Applications of Robotics, Mechatronics and Informatics, Intelligent Transportation Systems and Highway Safety, and Dynamics and Biomechanics.
+Ravani has been a faculty member at UC Davis since 1987.
+He was interim chair of the Department of Electrical and Computer Engineering from 2005–08 and chair of what was then the Department of Mechanical and Aeronautical Engineering from 1996–2001.
+His current areas of research include robotics and mechatronics; mechanical design and manufacturing including applications of robotics, mechatronics and informatics; intelligent transportation systems and highway safety, and dynamics and biomechanics.

-He is the chief Technical Editor of Journal of Computing and Information Science and Engineering and a former chief Technical Editor of Journal of Mechanical Design as well as a past member of the management committee of the ASME/IEEE Transactions on Mechatronics and a former editor for Design for the same Transaction Journal.
-He is a fellow of ASME and a past recipient of several achievement awards including the Machine Design Award, Design Automation Award, MESA Achievement Award, and the Gustus Larson Memorial Award of ASME.
+He has served as the chief technical editor of the Journal of Computing and Information Science and Engineering and the Journal of Mechanical Design, as well as a past member of the management committee and former editor for design of the ASME/IEEE Transactions on Mechatronics.
+He is a fellow of ASME and a past recipient of several ASME achievement awards including the Machine Design Award, Design Automation Award, MESA Achievement Award and the Gustus Larson Memorial Award.
 He has published over 140 technical publications and one graduate-level textbook.

-Ravani received his B.S. degree Magna Cum Laude from Louisiana State University, Baton Rouge, LA in 1976; the M.S. degree from Columbia University in New York in 1978 and the Ph.D. degree from Stanford University, Stanford, CA, in 1982, all in Mechanical Engineering.
-He was a tenured faculty at the University of Wisconsin–Madison before moving to UC Davis.
+Ravani received his B.S. degree magna cum lauda from Louisiana State University in 1976; M.S. degree from Columbia University in 1978 and Ph.D. degree from Stanford University in 1982, all in mechanical engineering.
+He was a tenured faculty member at the University of Wisconsin–Madison before moving to UC Davis.